The Elephant in the Church and Other Curious Stories of Venice

 Moreover, Vivaldi was abroad for so long that his association with the Pietà came to an end.
 He went to Vienna hoping that his old patron, the emperor Charles VI, would support him.
 However, his patron died and Vivaldi’s hopes were shattered.
 He lived in poverty and fought a losing battle with his failing health.
 He died in Vienna and his funeral service was held in the cathedral of Saint Stephens.
-The Altar with Pietà in San Giovanni in Bragora reminds us of Vivaldi, where he was baptized in 1678.
+The Altar with Pietà in San Giovanni in Bragora reminds us of Vivaldi because he was baptized there in 1678.

 Like Pietro Longhi, Vivaldi captured the rhythm and energy of the city.
 Still, the elaborate music of the Baroque period began to evolve into more elegant music.
 It would become the hallmark of the classical period, and composers like Vivaldi were forgotten.
 Had Vivaldi been born ten or twenty years later he might have been a leader in this musical revolution.
-Instead his work was old-fashioned even before his death.
+Instead, his work was old-fashioned even before his death.
 Many years would pass before music lovers began looking back to Vivaldi’s time.
 They found his music vibrant, surging with life and energy, passionate, and compelling.

 Dangerous Beauty of Venice

 We know Venice for its beauty and excess, but both can be dangerous.
-Venetians and visitors still took risks and used carnival masks that gave them anonymity.
+Venetians and visitors still took risks and wore carnival masks that gave them anonymity.
 Consequently, many were able to seek the company of the prostitutes of Venice, whose fame was a great tourist attraction.
 Nevertheless, the authorities tried to limit the sex workers to Castelletto, which is not far from Rialto.
 Venetian streetwalkers congregated on one particular bridge which became known as the “Bridge of Breasts.”

 The city of merchants loved numbers.
 So in 1509, they counted more than 11,000 sex workers in a city of about 100,000 people.
 The working girls of Venice fell into different categories.
-They were either cortigiana di lume (lower-class workers), or cortigiana onesta (meaning “honest courtesans”).
+They were either cortigiana di lume (lower-class workers) or cortigiana onesta (meaning “honest courtesans”).
 This definition would apply to any woman having intercourse outside of marriage, or even receiving gifts from a man.

 Veronica Franco, an Honest Courtesan

-She was a woman of great talent, charm, and beauty.
+Franco was a woman of great talent, charm, and beauty.
 She continued her education by visiting literary gatherings of writers and painters in Venice during the 1570s and 1580s, conversing with politicians, poets, artists, and thinkers.
-Franco became so famous that the government hired her to “entertain” Henry III of France when he visited Italy in 1574.
+She became so famous that the government hired her to “entertain” Henry III of France when he visited Italy in 1574.
 Subsequently, she published a book of poetry and a collection of her letters, which included her correspondence with King Henry III.